 One possible explanation for the experience of impossible objects would be that one is witnessing the whole ensemble of events, the world line of an object, rather than having a perception of reality confined by the illusion of the flow of time.
 However, there are some issues with this suggestion.
 Firstly, if such objects are being perceived with eyes closed or open, what are these objects being perceived?
 The more complicated and unnecessary assumption would be to posit that these impossible objects actually exist but are normally hidden, rather than to stay open to the possibility that the DMT-altered brain can produce confounding geometric hallucinations.

-It is possible, as Smythies states, that “what we perceive as moving 3D objects are really successive cross-sections of immobile 4D objects, past which our field of observation is sweeping.”
-The impossible objects of the DMT realm, then, might be immobile 4D objects (4D here including the dimension of time), with the perception of a single object being overwhelming in itself, but even more astounding would be the perception of multiple such objects, rapidly appearing, disappearing, and swiftly replaced by another unfathomable object, before there is any time to properly view the object and process the experience.
+The physicist Roger Penrose states that in the universe described by special relativity, “particles do not even move, being represented by “static” curves drawn in space-time.
+Thus what we perceive as moving 3D objects are really successive cross-sections of immobile 4D objects, past which our field of observation is sweeping.”
+The impossible objects of the DMT realm, then, might be immobile 4D objects (4D here including the dimension of time).
+The perception of a single object would be overwhelming in itself, but even more astounding would be the perception of multiple such objects, rapidly appearing, disappearing, and swiftly replaced by another unfathomable object, before there is any time to properly view the object and process the experience.
 But again, since these experiences usually happen behind closed eyes or as experiences overlaid on consensus reality with eyes open, the question remains of what exactly these objects are and where they have come from, assuming that they are real and not hallucinatory.

 Reflections on Impossible Objects and Worlds